ash-xyz/Neural-Artist/README.md

 <img src = 'images/content/obrien.jpg' height = '246px'>
 <a href = 'images/results/obrien_candy.jpg'><img src = 'images/results/obrien_candy.jpg' width = '689px'></a>
 </p>
-<p align = 'center'>It took 2.5 hours to train the feedforward algorithm on a gtx 1080, and less than 300ms to test on the 1080p Obrien Center</p>
+<p align = 'center'>It took 2.5 hours to train the feedforward algorithm on a gtx 1080, and less than 300ms to test on a 1920x1080 photo of O'Brien Centre for Science</p>

 Table of contents
 =================